Kashmiris in Punjab: Pre-independence

-A large number of Muslim Kashmiris migrated from the Kashmir Valley to the Punjab due to conditions in the princely state such as famine, extreme poverty and harsh treatment of Kashmiri Muslims by the Dogra Hindu regime.
+A large number of Kashmiri Muslims migrated from the Kashmir Valley to the Punjab due to conditions in the princely state such as famine, extreme poverty and harsh treatment of Kashmiri Muslims by the Dogras.
 According to the 1911 Census there were 177,549 Kashmiri Muslims in the Punjab.
 With the inclusion of Kashmiri settlements in NWFP this figure rose to 206,180.
-Writing for the Kashmir Observer, journalist Ali Malik estimates that, due to the migrations over the centuries, around half of the ethnic Kashmiri population had been living in Punjab before the 1947 partition, mostly in cities such as Lahore, Sialkot, Rawalpindi and Amritsar, in Amritsar making up to one sixth of the city's total population but virtually all moving into Pakistan following the partition.
+Writing for the Kashmir Observer, journalist Ali Malik estimates that, due to the migrations over the centuries, around half of the ethnic Kashmiri population had been living in Punjab before the 1947 partition, mostly in cities such as Lahore, Sialkot, Rawalpindi and Amritsar, in Amritsar making up to one sixth of the city's total population but virtually all moving into Pakistan following the partition of India.

 Scholar Ayesha Jalal states that Kashmiris faced discrimination in the Punjab as well.
 Kashmiris settled for generations in the Punjab were unable to own land, including the family of Muhammad Iqbal.
 Scholar Chitralekha Zutshi states that Kashmiri Muslims settled in the Punjab retained emotional and familial links to Kashmir and felt obliged to struggle for the freedom of their brethren in the Valley.

-Common krams (surnames) found amongst the Kashmiri Muslims who migrated from the Valley to the Punjab include Butt, Dar, Lone, Wain (Wani), Mir, Rathore.
+Common krams (surnames) found amongst the Kashmiri Muslims who migrated from the Valley to the Punjab include Butt, Dar, Lone, Wain (Wani), Mir.

 Post-independence

 Kashmiri Muslims constituted an important segment of several Punjabi cities such as Sialkot, Lahore, Amritsar and Ludhiana.
-Following the partition of India in 1947 and the subsequent communal unrest across Punjab, many Muslim Kashmiris living in East Punjab migrated en masse to West Punjab.
+Following the partition of India in 1947 and the subsequent communal unrest across Punjab, many Kashmiri Muslims living in East Punjab migrated en masse to West Punjab.
 Kashmiri migrants from Amritsar have had a big influence on Lahore's contemporary cuisine and culture.
 The Kashmiris of Amritsar were more steeped in their Kashmiri culture than the Kashmiris of Lahore.
 Ethnic Kashmiris from Amritsar also migrated in large numbers to Rawalpindi, where Kashmiris had already introduced their culinary traditions during the British Raj.

-An exclusive research conducted by the "Jang Group and Geo Television Network" showed that the Kashmiri community had been involved in spearheading the power politics of Lahore district since 1947.
+An exclusive research conducted by the Jang Media Group showed that the Kashmiri community had been involved in spearheading the power politics of Lahore district since 1947.
 The Kashmiri diaspora in Punjab also influences politics in the Gujranwala, Gujrat and Sialkot districts.

 Demographics

 In Pakistan's Punjab

-As per the 2017 Pakistani census, ethnic Kashmiris made up 30% of the Lahore District, which back then amounted to some 3,3 million individuals out of a total Lahore District population of around 11 million.
-Ethnic Kashmiris also live in the other urban centers of Pakistan's Punjab.
+As per the 2017 Pakistani census, ethnic Kashmiris made up 0.17% of Punjab's population, comprising 184,032 people.
+The 2023 Pakistani census showed them comprising 0.12% of the province's population, comprising 155,088 people.